hackertunity/hackertunity-client-cms/src/pages/our-team/index.md

             he can.
 He’s a nice young man and sensitive, please don’t be too loud around him.
           showProfile: true
+        - profileName: Tim Losee
+          profileTitle: Vice President/Director of Technology
+          profileBlurb: Tim was born in the Antelope Valley and fought tooth and nail to get into the tech industry.
+He now has over 9 years of experience as a network engineer.
+          profilePicture: /img/headshot_timl.png
       showGroup: true
       groupType: board
     - teamName: Technology Committee